gofiber/fiber/docs/middleware/session.md

 ```

 ### v3 Example (Recommended Middleware Handler)

+Do not call `sess.Release()` when using the middleware handler. `sess.Save()` is also not required, as the middleware automatically saves the session data.

 For the recommended approach, use the middleware handler.
 See the [Middleware Handler (Recommended)](#middleware-handler-recommended) section for details.